PELVIC FLOOR PHYSICAL THERAPY

 Postpartum Recovery

 As much as we would love to think our bodies will simply “bounce back” after giving birth, this is not the case.
-Pregnancy takes 9+ months of physical, hormonal, and emotional change.
-So, how is this reversed in “6 weeks”...?
+Pregnancy involves 9+ months of physical, hormonal, and emotional changes.
+How is this reversed in “6 weeks”?

-Postpartum Rehab and Recovery Specialist, Lauren Levko, PT, DPT, is here to help you bridge this gap.
+Our team of Postpartum Rehab and Recovery Specialists are here to help you bridge the gap.

-Low back pain, pelvic pressure, abdominal strain/discomfort, leaking, and a number of other issues can be very common as you return to activity or training postpartum, but this DOES NOT have to be your new normal.
-Our Postpartum Physical Therapy Specialist will create a customized treatment plan to help you return to full activity - pain and symptom free.
+Low back pain, pelvic pressure, abdominal strain/discomfort, leaking, and a variety of other issues can be common as you return to activity or training postpartum, but this DOES NOT have to be your new normal.
+Our Postpartum Physical Therapy Specialists will create a customized treatment plan to help you return to full activity, pain and symptom free.

 Who Can Benefit?

-Whether you are pregnant and interested in learning more about how to prepare your body for birth, would like to have a less painful pregnancy, want support in navigating the birthing world, are postpartum and experiencing symptoms of pain or dysfunction and are not sure what to do, or want the confidence to return to exercise safely after birth, Prenatal & Postpartum Physical Therapy is for you.
+Whether you are pregnant and want to better prepare your body for birth, would like a less painful pregnancy, want support in navigating the birthing world, are postpartum, experiencing symptoms of pain or dysfunction and not sure what to do, or want confidence to return to exercise safely after birth, Prenatal & Postpartum Physical Therapy is right for you.

 When should I schedule my initial visit?